 Parameter Setting Severity Set to the required alarm priority.
-This determines how the alarm is indicated.
-See details on page 55.
+This determines how the alarm is See details on page 52.
 If set to Disabled then the alarm will not activate.
-Recognition Period The alarm will activate only after the digital input is active for this period.
-Deactivation Recognition Period The alarm will deactivate only after the digital input is inactive for this period.
-Digital Output Mapping A If required, select a relay that will be operated when the alarm is active.
-Digital Output Mapping B If required, select a second relay that will be operated when the alarm is active.
-Send Trap Depending on this setting, an SNMP Trap will be sent for this alarm, on activation or deactivation or both, if the alarm's Severity matches the setting of the SNMP Trap Level (see details on page 110).
+Recognition Period The alarm will activate only after the digital input is active for this period Deactivation The alarm will deactivate only after the digital input is inactive for Recognition Period Digital Output Mapping A If required, select a relay that will be operated when the alarm is active.
+Digital Output If required, select a second relay that will be operated when the ala Mapping B Send Trap Depending on this setting, an SNMP Trap will be sent for this alar activation or deactivation or both, if the alarm's Severity matches the sent for this alarm's severity matches the sent for this alarm.

+the SNMP Trap Level (see details on page 107).
 Notes Type any required description.
 When the alarm is active the text will be displayed on the SC300 and included in the SNMP trap (if used).